TimKemeling/Python_portfolio/README.md

 selenium opens a webdriver and navigates to the page.
 Once the page is opened it scrolls down to the bottom to expose and load the whole table. once the whole table is loaded, a number of functions run to scrape the columns that did not look right and to note the color of some of the numbers to be later converted into positive or negative values.
 Pfter this pandas pulls the table from the HTML code.

-With the scraped data and table the program then formats all the colums to have the data separated where needed, or replaced by separately scraped data entirely after which the whole dataframe got exported to a csv file with date and time stamp.
+With the scraped data and table the program then formats all the columns to have the data separated where needed, or replaced by separately scraped data entirely after which the whole dataframe got exported to a csv file with date and time stamp.

 ##### Coin Pull Output
 [Coin_pull_csv](coinprices-15-03_12-56.csv)